2018 Welwyn Hatfield Borough Council election

 Elections to Welwyn Hatfield Borough Council took place on 3 May 2018.
 This was on the same day as other local elections across the United Kingdom.
+The Conservatives saw a reduction in their number of seats, only just hanging on to majority of the council.

-Composition of the Council
+Composition of the council

 Prior to the election the composition of the council was:

 After the election, the composition of the council was: